ericwrobinson/magic-pie-copy-rjs/src/pages/index.md

 why:
   title: Who?
 What?
 How?
   subtitle: "Here's the trick: Magic Pie Copywriting is really just one guy—a
-    freelance copywriter.
+    freelance copywriter from Buffalo, New York.
 But don't feel deceived!
-He usually works with a small network of marketing professionals, too."
+He usually works with a small network of marketing professionals, too.
+    Together, we can make some pretty cool stuff."
   buttonTitle: meet the team
 ---